Froxlor/Documentation/general/migration-guide/clone.md

 bin/froxlor-cli froxlor:switch-server-ip --switch=2001:db8:beef::69,2001:db8:cafe::420
 ```

-Now we have to configure froxlor all the necessary services such as your web server (e.g. Apache or nginx), the mail configuration, FTP and everything else.
-For that, we use froxlor's CLI tool as the web interface would likely not yet work.
+Now we have to have froxlor configure all the necessary services such as your web server (e.g. Apache or nginx), the mail configuration, FTP and everything else.
+For that, we use froxlor's CLI tool as the web interface would likely not work yet.
 ```shell
 cd /var/www/html/froxlor
 bin/froxlor-cli froxlor:config-services -c